riteshbachhar/Fraud-detection-using-AI/README.md

 - Continuous features: `fanin_30d`, `fan_in_out_ratio`, `fanin_intensity_ratio`, `amount_dispersion_std`, `sent_to_received_ratio_monthly`, `back_and_forth_transfers`, `daily_receiver_transaction`, `weekly_receiver_transaction`, `daily_sender_transaction`, `weekly_sender_transaction`, `circular_transaction_count`

 Additional notes:
-- The `Amount` feature was converted to log scale prior to export.
+- `Amount` was converted to log scale prior to export.
+- `Laundering_type` was excluded from all modeling and feature‑engineering steps.
 - These features were used to train both an XGBoost model and a Transformer model.
 - The Transformer model also used an additional feature, `is_weekend`, which was not included in the exported DataFrames.
 To reproduce the Transformer experiments, add an is_weekend column as shown below.